Table types

 OLTP-type workloads — with many iterative transactions over small tables

-Data Warehouse environment (OLAP-type workloads) — with bulk loading and subsequent read-only requests over large denormalized tables
+Data warehouse environment (OLAP-type workloads) — with bulk loading and subsequent read-only requests over large denormalized tables

 CAUTION